adelphi-ed-tech/au-courses/content/thesis.md

   and instructional design
 - address a specific issue or problem of significance and importance to the student
 - produce a "professional" level work
+- introduce something "new" to the field: new research, instructional method, tech used in a novel way, a new technology

 There is no fixed format for the _project_ — we encourage creative and innovative ideas.
 Frequently, thesis projects fall into one of these